-Luxembourg, January 5th 2010 – The Luxembourg IPv6 Council has followed closely the introduction of Internationalized Domain Names (IDNs), especially the recent launch of the .eu IDN in December 2009.
+The Luxembourg IPv6 Council has closely followed the introduction of Internationalised Domain Names (IDNs), especially the recent launch of the .EU IDN in December 2009.

 Together with EuroDNS, one of the IDN domain registrars, the Taskforce was able to evaluate possible influences, and confirm that both the implementation and usability of IPv6 in relation with IDN domain names works as smoothly and easily as for non IDN domain names.

 “IDNs & IPv6 are good room-mates to extend the Internet over and beyond current limited scale.
-EuroDNS has already implemented IPv6 for .eu IDN.
+EuroDNS has already implemented IPv6 for the .EU IDN.
 This is a major milestone for the New Internet in the making” states IPv6 Forum President Latif LADID, based in Luxembourg.

-EuroDNS is a leading registrar of international domain name, offering more than 150 extensions.
-Any user who registered an IDN domain name at EuroDNS.com can simply go through his DNS management interface and select an IPv6 address for any registered domain name.
+EuroDNS is a leading registrar of international domain names, offering more than 150 extensions.
+Any user who registered an IDN domain name at EuroDN can simply go through his DNS management interface and select an IPv6 address for any registered domain name.

 About the IPv6 Forum